dhutapratama/docs/broadcasting.md

 **Before continuing, you should enable Pusher protocol support in your Ably application settings.
 You may enable this feature within the "Protocol Adapter Settings" portion of your Ably application's settings dashboard.**

 Once Echo is installed, you are ready to create a fresh Echo instance in your application's JavaScript.
-A great place to do this is at the bottom of the `resources/js/bootstrap.js` file that is included with the Laravel framework.
+A great place to do this is at the bottom of the `resources/js/bootstrap.js` file that is included with the Lets framework.
 By default, an example Echo configuration is already included in this file; however, the default configuration in the `bootstrap.js` file is intended for Pusher.
 You may copy the configuration below to transition your configuration to Ably:

 ```js
 import Echo from 'laravel-echo';